Metformin and pioglitazone

 What is metformin and pioglitazone?

-Metformin and pioglitazone is for people with type 2 diabetes who do not use daily insulin injections.
-This medication is not for treating type 1 diabetes.
+Metformin and pioglitazone is used together with diet and exercise to improve blood sugar control in adults with type 2 diabetes mellitus who do not use daily insulin injections.
+Metformin and pioglitazone is not for treating type 1 diabetes.

 Metformin and pioglitazone may also be used for purposes not listed in this medication guide.

 Metformin and pioglitazone can cause or worsen congestive heart failure.
 Call your doctor at once if you have shortness of breath (even with mild exertion), swelling, or rapid weight gain.

-If you need to have any type of x-ray or CT scan using a dye that is injected into your veins, you will need to temporarily stop taking metformin and pioglitazone.
+If you need to have any type of x-ray or CT scan using a dye that is injected into your veins, you may need to temporarily stop taking metformin and pioglitazone.

 You should not use this medicine if you are allergic to metformin or pioglitazone, or if you have:

 severe heart failure;

-If you need to have any type of x-ray or CT scan using a dye that is injected into your veins, you will need to temporarily stop taking metformin and pioglitazone.
-Be sure your caregivers know ahead of time that you are using this medication.
+If you need to have surgery or any type of x-ray or CT scan using a dye that is injected into your veins, you may need to temporarily stop taking metformin and pioglitazone.
+Be sure your caregivers know ahead of time that you are using this medicine.

 congestive heart failure or other heart problems;